 The New Faculty Mentor Program

-SRJC's mentoring program pairs each new contract faculty member with a tenured faculty member from a different discipline.
+SRJC's mentoring program pairs each new tenure-track faculty member with a contract faculty member from a different discipline.
 Each mentor/mentee pair creates a meeting schedule that includes at least one meeting a month for about an hour.
 These meetings can be on or off campus and are meant to provide new faculty with an extra layer of support as they move into their new role at SRJC and their new Sonoma County surroundings.

 Below are some suggestions of things for a mentor to cover or do to assist new faculty members.
 These are ideas from former participants in the program, but the list is by no means exhaustive or prescriptive.